 In the next step we pass to the second assertion, namely, we study the invariant work from the perspective of group averaging.
-To this end, we plug~\eqref{Work not GI} in the Definition 2, getting
+To~this end, we insert Equation~\eqref{Work not GI} in the Definition~\ref{def2}, obtaining

 where

 Further we expand

 where the last line follows from unitarity of $u_{t}$, which implies $u_{t}^{\dagger}\dot{u}_{t}=-\dot{u}_{t}^{\dagger}u_{t}$.
 Therefore, using the arguments spelled out previously, we find